-What will be the top tennis tournament of 2020?
-There are so many great ones to choose from, so we decided to put-together the comprehensive event guides for the four biggest tennis tournaments in the United States in 2020.
+What will be the top tennis tournament of 2021?
+There are so many great ones to choose from, so we decided to put-together the comprehensive event guides for the four biggest tennis tournaments in the United States in 2021.
 Those four tournaments: the BNP Paribas Open, Miami Open, Western & Southern Open, and US Open Tennis Tournament, all ranked among our top 50 bestselling events for 2019.
-Last year, we had thousands of clients attend these four tournaments and they loved them.
+2020 was the sad year without fans but, 2 years ago we had thousands of clients attend these four tournaments and loved them.
 Here’s what to do at each:

-March 9th-22nd, Indian Wells, CA – Indian Wells Tennis Garden
+March 8th-21st, Indian Wells, CA – Indian Wells Tennis Garden

 - About the Town: Beautiful Indian Wells, located about 15 miles southeast of Palm Springs, is a premier vacation destination in Southern California.
 Home to luxurious resorts, world-renowned golf courses (including Indian Wells Country Club) and the BNP Paribas Open, the city of Indian Wells has become a mecca for tennis fans from far and wide.
 Like many western towns, Indian Wells has an exciting history full of Native Americans, cowboys, gold-rushers, explorers and pioneers, all eager to settle the land that surrounded a hand-built well in the Southern California desert.
 Now, over a century later, Indian Wells has gained the distinct reputation of offering residents and visitors a year-round resort culture and ample opportunity to enjoy life to the fullest.